 When she was seventeen, Kindra was unsure what she wanted to do, so she, along with many of her classmates, decided to attend UCC - Umpqua Community College in Roseburg.
 Kindra knew she wanted to help others.
 She met many new friends there, including her best friend Jasmine.
 But one day her life changed in a terrible way.

 One morning, after attending her geology lab, Kindra was on her way to the pool where she worked, when she heard shots.
 At first she was not sure what was happening.
 Was a shooting really taking place?
-Eventually she met her friends Cara and Kaleb and they told her that a shooter was in Snyder Hall.
-They decided to leave campus by taking the nature path but Kindra didn't feel right doing this.
+Eventually she met her friends Cara and Kaleb, and they told her that a shooter was in Snyder Hall.
+They decided to leave campus by taking the nature path, but Kindra didn't feel right doing this.
 She was concerned for those students she'd already encountered on campus who were confused and didn't seem to know what was happening.
 So she returned to the campus.

 On the campus, Kindra and some other students locked themselves in a classroom and then were finally given the all clear, that "it's over."
 But Kindra was confused.
 Where was she to go?
 Was work cancelled?
 Kindra went to the pool where she was let into the building and took a call from her friend Christian whose mom worked in Snyder.
 Because no one knew what was going on, they were moved to the gym.
 Kindra called her mom, telling her she has heard that there are twenty people dead.
-They wait three hours in the gym before the police arrive to take them to the fairgrounds
+After three hours in the gym the police arrived to take them to the fairgrounds

 Kindra's friend Josh was with her as they were searched.
 Overhead she could hear the woompf of the helicopters.
 They were taken by bus to the fairgrounds where she finally met up with her mother and her friends, Chloe and Jasmine.
 Before she was even home, a picture of Kindra and Josh was published in the national newspaper.
-This made her angry because if felt like they were being violated.
+This made her angry because it felt like they were being violated.

 As life moved on, Kindra decided to apply to SCAD (Savannah College of Art and Design) in Savannah, Georgia.
 At this time she struggled with many things in her life: what to study, her friendships which were strained.
 Everything felt off and wrong.
 Eventually she decided to enroll at SCAD.
 When she graduated, what should have felt like a happy moment, did not feel that way.
 Even when she won the Harry Jacoby Award for the person who shows excellence in school and community, Kindra felt distant and unimportant.